mongodb-developer/golang-quickstart/deleting/deleting-documents-in-a-mongodb-collection-with-go.md

 }
 ```

 Dropping an entire collection will return an error if something has failed.
+If the collection doesn't exist, the driver will mask the server error and in this case return a `nil` error.

 ## The Final Code